 Patient Coverage Area: Columbia County

-Are you in search of a new career opportunity where you are the connection?
-If so, now is the time to choose Encompass Health as your employer.
-The Home Health & Hospice division of Encompass Health is hiring!
+Are you in search of a new career opportunity that makes a meaningful impact?
+If so, now is the time to find your calling at Enhabit Home Health & Hospice.

-Ever-mindful of the need for employees to care for themselves and their families, Encompass Health offers benefits that encourage lifestyle choices that keep you healthy and happy.
-Subject to employee eligibility, some benefits, tools, and resources include:
+Ever-mindful of the need for employees to care for themselves and their families, Enhabit offers competitive benefits that support and promote healthy lifestyle choices.
+Subject to employee eligibility, some benefits, tools and resources include: